 You will notice a long list of keyword ideas come up based on the most popular searches in Google.
-I sort the list by clicking on “Global Monthly Search Volume” so I’m seeing keywords most searched to least searched.
+I sort the list by clicking on “Global Monthly Search Volume” so I’m seeing keywords from most searched to least searched.

 Why is this a sweet free tool?
-Well, we can see what your market is searching on most.
+Well, we can see what your market is searching for most.
 Then we can write blog posts about those topics to get more traffic.
 You’ve probably noticed my blog posts are about all sorts of topics.
 Some bloggers do this and some keep to one topic and go deep with it.
-It’s up to you, but this tool will give you fresh ideas of writing topics and will keep you focused on getting ranked in Google.
+It’s up to you, but this tool will give you fresh ideas for writing topics and will keep you focused on getting ranked in Google.

-Inserting images into your posts are a plus.
+Inserting images into your posts is a plus.
 Many people are visual and this can generate more interest.
 But, you should know you must own the rights to that photo or buy the rights via a site like iStockPhoto.com.

 Adding audio and video are always a plus.
 Click here for a very detailed post on My Top 5 Video Recording Tips for You »

 I suggest writing as often as you can.
 The easiest way to think about it is the more you blog, the faster you will gain traffic.
-I personally try to add 3 blog posts a week – which can be tough because I do it on my spare time.
+I personally try to add 3 blog posts a week – which can be tough because I do it in my spare time.
 I make time.
 Some of you will try and build your blog full time so maybe 5-6 posts a week becomes your goal.
 The more consistent you are the better!

-Some days you’ll start writing your post and get almost brain-dead on ideas to add.
+Some days you’ll start writing your post and feel almost brain-dead on ideas to add.
 I like adding posts that start with “35 ways to…” or “14 Effective Ideas to…” because people are looking for quick answers and lists make it easy for them to scan for the solution.
 (Always keep your readers in mind!)

-On days such as these you have 2 options.
+On days such as these, you have 2 options.
 One is to save your post as a draft and start a new one that you are more engaged in.
 Your readers will pick up on your lack of enthusiasm most likely anyway.

 A great resource you should look into is ProBlogger.
 I read their book first, then subscribed to get email notifications of their new posts.
-It has been an excellent resource to growing my blog (and thinking).
+It has been an excellent resource for growing my blog (and thinking).
 Examples of their post topics include: